Rouzbeh99/Enhanced-Active-Lane-Consolidation/README.md

 # Enhanced-Active-Lane-Consolidation

-Enhanced-Active-Lane-Consolidation is an LLVM pass that improves vectorization by reordering active lanes and doing data-permutation.
+Enhanced-Active-Lane-Consolidation is an LLVM pass that implements an imporoved version vectorization by reordering active lanes and doing data-permutation.
 Current implementation targets ARM-SVE architecture.

 ## Step by step guide to reproduce results: